talhazafarjutt/devsecops-flask-project/README.md

 - Deploy **Prometheus** in a container
 - Deploy **Grafana** in a container
 - Connect Prometheus as a data source in Grafana
-- Create a dashboard to monitor system metrics on the server where the application is deployed
+- Create two dashboards: one generic monitoring dashboard for system metrics and one Docker monitoring dashboard for container metrics on the server where the application is deployed

 ---
 ### 7. Final Deliverables
-- Working Flask app deployed via CI/CD
+- WShare the repository URL of a working Flask app deployed via CI/CD
 - Passing scans in CI/CD (SonarQube, Trivy, Gitleaks)
 - Running Prometheus + Grafana monitoring stack
-- Documentation of:
+- Documentation (google doc) of:
   - Insecure issues found
   - Fixes applied
   - Screenshots of scans & dashboards